Nirvana55/nirvana55/README.md

 MERN STACK

 Want to collaborate ?
-Send dm.
+Send DM.

 <!--
 **Nirvana55/nirvana55** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.